pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Writing
 ~~~~~~~

-When writing new events to a DCB event store, a writer can supply an "append condition" to ensure consistency
+When :ref:`writing <DCB recorders>` new events to a DCB event store, a writer can supply an "append condition" to
-of recorded state.
-An append condition can include a query to select conflicting events, and a position after
+ensure consistency of recorded state.
+An :ref:`append condition <DCB append condition>` can include a query to
-which the query should be applied.
+select conflicting events, and a position after which the query should be applied.

 If the append condition fails, because conflicting events have been recorded, then an "integrity error" is raised
 by the event store and the new events are not recorded.
 Otherwise, if the append condition does not fail, then all